Bynder/cw-wordpress-plugin/README.md

 * Fix bug where some taxonomy terms were not being set (caused by changes made for [#27](https://github.com/gathercontent/wordpress-plugin/issues/27)).

 ### 3.1.2 ###
-* Allow side-loading non-image files/media from GatherContent.
+* Allow side-loading non-image files/media from Content Workflow.

 ### 3.1.1 ###
 * Added ability log the async requests in debug mode.